 For any pay progression for the members of the SLT, they must demonstrate sustained high-quality performance, with particular regard to leadership, management and pupil progress at the Trust.
 They will be subject to a review of performance (in accordance with the Trust's Performance Management Policy) against performance objectives before any performance points will be awarded.

-Some of the Trustees and Members are also Trustees of the Bendall Educational Foundation which was established to support the education of pupils in Mildenhall (see note 28 for transactions in the period).
+One Member is also a Trustee of the Bendall Educational Foundation which was established to support the education of pupils in Mildenhall (see note 28 for transactions in the period).